Gunybi Ganambarr: Personal life

-Gunybi Ganambarr was born on 15 April 1973.
-His homeland being Yangunbi, an area on the Western shore of Melville Bay, close to where the Giddy River meets the Arafura Sea.
-He is part of the Ngaymil Clan of the Dhuwa Moiety.
-Dhuwa being one of the two moieties that make up the Yolngu world, where everything, including people, creatures, and vegetation, are either one or the other.
-Ganambarr claimed that becoming an artist has allowed him to care more about educating others.
-He wants everyone to hear his story as he shares about his special home that has existed for thousands and thousands of years.

 Ganambarr plays the ceremonial yidaki, also known as a Didgeridoo.
 In this role, he was sought after by elders to accompany their sacred song.
 He played the Digeridoo for two of his mother's clans in Dhaḻwaŋu and Maḏarrpa ceremonies, both clans being of the Yirritja moeity.
 Ganambarr spent over a decade as a construction worker and builder for the Laynhapuy Homelands Association, however returned to Gängän, his mother's homeland, later.
 His mother being a member of the Dhaḻwaŋu clan.
 The leaders of Ganambarr's mother's clans recognized his talents in ceremony and guided him to become a djunggaya, a caretaker of clan laws, but first encouraged him to share his knowledge through painting.

 One of his influential mentors is Djambawa Marawili, whose daughter, Lamangirra Marawili, he is married to.

-Ganambarr's upbringing was highlighted by his cultural experience in the art center in Yirrkala; it provides an economy that is inherited by everyone who lives in Arnhem Land.
-This pathway is clean-cut and allows each individual that enters it to be a well-known artist; anyone can tap into it.
-Ganambarr explained that any average individual without previous artistic and creative experience can come in with small prints that hold no value, that are now hanging in well-renowned museums around the world.
-This explanation reveals that the skill set in the community can be adopted by any individual, it is everyone's birthright, just as it was Gunybi's.